Skip to content

 See the Log10x Edge Optimizer Fluent Bit deployment instructions

-To configure the Fluent Bit optimizer module, Edit these settings.
+To configure the Fluent Bit optimizer module, Edit these files.

 Below is the default configuration from: optimize/config.yaml.